This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 The Purpose of a Travel Capsule Wardrobe

 Creating a travel capsule wardrobe is something I usually do four times a year, for each season’s trips.
 For last season’s ideas, check out my fall travel capsule wardrobe.
+And for work travel, this business casual capsule wardrobe is perfect!

 How Many Pieces Should be in A Winter Travel Capsule Wardrobe?